An accurate measure of the size of dark matter halos using the size of galaxies: Results

 \section{Results}

-We show in figure~\ref{fig:msra} the correlation between $R_1$ and galaxy stellar mass for all galaxies in the sample, central and satellite.\footnote{\citet{Trujillo2020} did not discriminate between central and satellite galaxies.} The sample was selected as described in appendix~\ref{app:sample}.
-We remind the reader that, even if using the same definition of $R_1$, the analysis of simulated data differ substantially from that of observation.
-Large dots are the median values of $R_1$ measured as described in section~\ref{subsec:size}, while small dots are individual galaxies where the stellar mass bin contains less than 10 galaxies.
-The shaded area represents the 16 and 84 per cent quantiles in each bin.
+The results of the study of the galaxy mass--size relation in simulations is presented here.
+We show in figure~\ref{fig:msra} the correlation between $R_1$ and galaxy stellar mass for all galaxies in the sample, central and satellite.\footnote{\citet{Trujillo2020} did not discriminate between central and satellite galaxies.} The sample was selected as described in Appendix~\ref{app:sample}.
+We emphasise that even when using the same definition of $R_1$, the analysis of the simulated data differs substantially from that of observational data.
+The large dots in the figure are the median values of $R_1$ measured as described in Section~\ref{subsec:size}, while the small dots are individual galaxies where the stellar mass bin contains fewer than ten galaxies.
+The shaded area represents the 16\% and 84\% quantiles in each bin.
 The simulated relation follows the trend of observations, with large slopes for stellar masses below $10^{8.5}\Mo$ and above $10^{10.5}\Mo$ with respect to the the mass range in between.
 As mentioned in the introduction, \citet{Trujillo2020} explains that this is due to the fixed surface density threshold employed in their analysis.
-The same trend is shown in the figure of appendix~\ref{app:censat}, where we show the calculated relation for the samples of central\footnote{A central galaxy is defined by \textsc{subfind} as the galaxy sitting at the potential minimum of its friends-of-friends halo.} and satellite galaxies.
+The same trend is shown in the figure of Appendix~\ref{app:censat}, where we show the calculated relation for the samples of central\footnote{A central galaxy is defined by \textsc{subfind} as the galaxy sitting at the potential minimum of its friends-of-friends halo.} and satellite galaxies.

-For comparison, we plot the median distribution of projected stellar half-mass radii, $R_{50}$, with its 16 and 84 per cent quantiles (purple solid line and shaded area).
+For comparison, in Figure~\ref{fig:msra} we also plot the median distribution of projected stellar half-mass radii, $R_{50}$, with its 16\% and 84\% quantiles (purple solid line and shaded area).
 The scatter around the median is more than double of that for $R_1$.
 Moreover, the correlation between $R_{50}$ and stellar mass is very weak in the mass range $10^{8.5}<M_\star/\Mo<10^{10.5}$, where the mass of galaxies with similar $R_{50}\approx 2-3\kpc$ spans over two orders of magnitude.
 The weak correlation and its large scatter provide a relation with little information on the properties of galaxies.
-However, for a given stellar mass, the scatter around $R_{50}$ can provide insight on how gas has been redistributed by feedback processes within a star forming galaxy \citep[e.g.][]{Crain2015,Rohr2022}.
+However, for a given stellar mass, the scatter around $R_{50}$ can provide insight into how gas has been redistributed by feedback processes within a star forming galaxy \citep[e.g.][]{Crain2015,Rohr2022}.